3 Tiki Drinks to Make at Home

-Thanks to bars like Lani Kai in New York and San Francisco's Smuggler’s Cove, the Tiki revival is hotter than ever.
+Thanks to bars like San Francisco's Smuggler’s Cove, the Tiki revival is hotter than ever.
 Ambitious amateur cocktailians are even taking the tropical trend to their home bars.
 But what if you don’t know your orgeat syrup from your falernum, or can’t tell a Navy Grog from a Singapore Sling?
 No worries.
 We’ve sourced tips from Tiki experts on how to craft your own umbrella-adorned libations and turn your patio or basement into a lounge fit for Trader Vic.

 Ultimately, Tiki cocktails depend on a good base rum.
 But since several styles are often used in a single drink, one bottle on the back bar won’t cut it.
 It’s best to stock a light, white Puerto Rican rum like Cruzan; a complex, dark Jamaican rum like Appleton Estate; a medium-bodied, gold St. Lucia rum like Chairman’s Reserve; and an herbal Rhum Agricole such as Rhum Clément VSOP.

 Equally indispensable are the flavored syrups and liqueurs in these recipes.
 You just can’t make a real Mai Tai without almond-flavored orgeat syrup or a Zombie sans Falernum—a sugarcane-based liqueur infused with almond, clove and lime.
 And cocktails like the Tropical Sunrise depend on real grenadine (not the sugary syrup that comes from a jar of Maraschino cherries) for their color and sweetness.